NEED A CHALLENGING, BUT REWARDING CAREER? Not for the faint of heart that’s sure!

 - Protected species information and specialized sampling

-Fathom is currently hiring industry funded scallop observers throughout the Northeast and Mid-Atlantic coastal regions.
-Approved candidates will attend a 13-day training in Falmouth, MA, which includes lodging and per diem for the duration of training.
-The anticipated training date is May, 2017.
+Fathom is currently hiring groundfish at-sea monitors and industry funded scallop observers throughout the Northeast and Mid-Atlantic coastal regions.
+Approved candidates will attend a 13-day training in Falmouth, MA, which includes lodging and per diem for the duration of training, and paid training upon successful completion of the course.

 Candidates must possess: